 Achieving better sleep can lead to many health improvements.
-This list of suggestions for better sleep is not meant to be implemented in its entirety.
+Here we’ve provided a list of suggestions from a functional medicine perspective for better sleep.
+Please note, this list is not meant to be implemented in its entirety.
 Instead, pick 3–4 changes to implement to improve sleep quality.

 Minimize or Avoid Stimulants

 - Avoid alcohol (wine, beer, and hard liquor) within 3 hours of bedtime.

 - Avoid caffeine-containing beverages or foods after 2 pm; if sensitive to caffeine, avoid it after 12 noon.
 (These items include Pepsi, Coke, Mountain Dew; tea, coffee, lattes, and chocolate; coffee- or espresso-containing ice creams or desserts).
 Read the labels of everything you eat and drink!

 - Avoid Sudafed or other decongestant cold medicines at night.

 - Some medications may have stimulating effects.
 Consult your pharmacist and doctor to determine whether any of them might be contributing to sleep problems.
 Do not discontinue them without permission from your doctor.